alexandrebenkendorf/odoo-helper/README.md

 ;addons_path =
 ```

-If you have a backups folder at root folder with .zip, .gzip, sql files run RestoreDump.py
+If you have a backups folder at root folder with .zip, .gzip, sql files, copy/create the RestoreDump.py on the root folder and run it

 ```
 python RestoreDump.py